 - 3.9 Information from the Suffolk Biodiversity Record Centre (2016) shows approximately 106 Protected Species Sightings.
 These are predominantly located in the built-up area of Wickham Market, with over half of these sightings in this area.
-Other than this, they are generally evenly distributed throughout the rest of the parish. - 3.10 A Habitats Regulations Assessment Screening Report has been prepared which considers that the Neighbourhood Plan is not likely to have a significant effect on any European designated sites.
-Therefore it is considered that a Habitats Regulations Assessment is not required.
+Other than this, they are generally evenly distributed throughout the rest of the parish. - 3.10 A Habitats Regulations Assessment screening indicated the potential for likely significant effects related to recreational disturbance arising from new development.
+An Appropriate Assessment was subsequently undertaken and required revisions that were subsequently made to the Neighbourhood Plan.
+Both the screening and the Appropriate Assessment are reported in the Habitats Regulations Assessment.